mujtabaalemi/Bachelor-Project-Mujtaba-Alemi/README.md

 # Coded Data
 desktop.csv / mobiledevice.csv

 This section of the repository will contain tabular data of the visited websites.
 This  data  is  captured  manually  and  will  provide  information  about manipulative design.
+This will be provided in the following order.

 1. Key - Key to the folder that contains the raw data.
 2. Link - The link to the visited website.